lazwolv/lazwolv/README.md

-- 👋 Hi, I’m @lazwolv
+- 👋 Hi, I’m Laz
-- 👀 I’m interested in a future as a Software Engineer
+- 👀 I’m interested in a future as a Data Engineer
-- 🌱 I’m currently learning HTML, CSS, Java and SQL
+- 🌱 I’m currently learning R and C++
 - 💞️ I’m looking to meet other people who are learning like me
 - 📫 I can be reached @lazwolv on all socials
 - ⚡ Fun fact: I was born and raised in Cuba but naturalized as a US citizen